University of Otago: Health Sciences Library

 The Health Sciences Library is in the Sayers Building, opposite the main entrance to Dunedin Hospital.
 The Health Sciences Library book collection only includes the last 10 years of content, but does have over 150,000 volumes, the vast majority of which are in storage.
 There is seating for over 400.

 Science Library

 The Science Library is at the north end of the campus in the Science III building, with seating for approximately 500.

 Hocken Collections

-The Hocken Collections is a research library, archive, and art gallery of national significance which is administrated by the University of Otago.
+The Hocken Collections is a research library, archive, and art gallery of national significance which is administered by the University of Otago.
 The library's specialist areas include items relating to the history of New Zealand and the Pacific, with specific emphasis on the Otago and Southland regions.
 The Hocken Collections was established in 1910 when Dunedin philanthropist Thomas Hocken donated his entire private collection to the University of Otago.
 It currently houses over 8,000 linear metres of archives and manuscripts.
 It is currently situated at the site of the former Otago Co-operative Dairy Company factory on Anzac Avenue, east of the main campus.